xizon/funda-ui/packages/ModalDialog/README.md

-## Using exposed OPEN and CLOSE methods (Using `ref`)
+## Using exposed OPEN and CLOSE methods

-Lets you callback the handle exposed as a ref.
+Lets you callback the handle exposed as attribute `ref`.

 ```js